department-of-veterans-affairs/design-system-OLD/README.md

 ### 2. Merge your PR to master

-Once your changes are approved, merge them to master.
+Once your changes are approved, squash merge them to master.
+Also, if your change is a breaking change, please prefix your commit message with `BREAKING CHANGE: `.
+Also keep in mind that your commit messages will be in a changelog that people use to figure out what has changed between releases, so make sure it accurately describes your changes.

 Releases should not necessarily happen after every PR is merged, it's up to you and the needs of the consuming applications.

 ### 3. Build and publish